David Briel’s Trip to Rwandan World Heritage Site: Kigali Genocide Memorial

 “Given the fact that the genocide took place just 30 years ago, Rwanda has made substantial efforts to reconcile and rebuild the country with a forward-looking trajectory that prioritizes economic development,” he stated.

 His tour guide Jean Paul Niyomugabo, a Rwandan who owns a tour company called Classic Compass Tours that he started in 2017, added, “The memorial ensures that the memory of the genocide against the Tutsi in Rwanda is preserved for future generations, fostering healing and reconciliation within Rwandan society.
-Its UNESCO status increases visibility, drawing more visitors and boosting tourism revenue, which contributes to economic growth and development.”
+Its UNESCO status increases visibility, drawing more visitors and boosting tourism revenue, which contributes to economic growth and development.”jean paul in a national park

 Niyomugabo encourages visitors to educate themselves on Rwanda’s tumultuous history and recommends that they visit the memorial first during their visit because “it is the most informational place in the country in regards to pre- and post-colonial, genocidal, and modern history.”